PseudoKnight/CHNaughty/README.md

 ## Functions
 ### open_sign{[player], signLocation, [lines]}
 Opens a sign editor for the given sign location.
 Lines must be an array with 4 values or null.
 If not provided, it'll use the lines from the given sign.
+Throws CastException if not a sign block.

 ### open_book{[playerName], pages | [playerName], hand}
 Sends a virtual book to a player.
 Accepts an array of pages or the player hand in which an existing book resides.
 All pages must be either raw JSON or strings.
 If the JSON is not formatted correctly, it will fall back to string output.
+Throws IllegalArgumentException if no written book resides in the given hand.

 ### relative_teleport([playerName], locationArray)
 Sets the player location relative to where they are on their client.
 This can be used for smooth teleportation.